Skip to content ↓

 There are two classes in Year 2:

-The two classes are Cornflowers (Mrs Honeybourne and Mrs Watson) and Bluebells (Mr Arnie).
-We are also joined by our learning support assistants Miss Jenkins, Mrs Wing and Mr Wright.
+The two classes are Cornflowers (Mrs Honeybourne and Mrs Watson) and Bluebells (Mr Arnie and Mrs Jarrett).
+We are also joined by our learning support assistants Mrs Wing, Mrs Killer, Mrs Watts and our HLTA Miss Tahir.

 Our Lower School Leader is Miss King.